Charles Goodhart: London School of Economics (1966–1968)

 In 1964, Goodhart briefly joined the Department of Economic Affairs.
-During this time, he worked on White Papers, planning the growth of the energy, construction and housing sectors in England.
+During this time, he worked on white papers, planning the growth of the energy, construction and housing sectors in England.
 Goodhart left the Department of Economic Affairs in 1966 when he joined the London School of Economics as a lecturer on monetary policy.
-During this time, he contributed to a study on English monetary policy "Monetary Policy in Twelve Industrial Countries" which was commissioned by the federal Reserve Bank of Boston.
+During this time, he contributed to a study on English monetary policy "Monetary Policy in Twelve Industrial Countries", which was commissioned by the federal Reserve Bank of Boston.
 He also co-authored an article in the field of political economy alongside R.J.
-Bhansali, which featured in the journal 'Political Studies'.
+Bhansali, which featured in the journal Political Studies.
 He stayed at the London School of Economics until 1968.

 Career

 Bank of England (1968–1985)

-Charles left the London School of Economics to work a temporary two-year assignment at the Bank of England.
+Goodhart left the London School of Economics to work a temporary two-year assignment at the Bank of England.
 He found his expertise in monetary economics and his knowledge of Milton Friedman's ideas to be of high value.
-He was allocated to the Economic Intelligence Department which was responsible for calculating and simulating economic statistics as well as writing the Bank of England's Quarterly Bulletin.
-His first job at the Bank of England was to explain the concept of domestic credit expansion to individuals within the Bank, whilst conveying the Bank's viewpoints on such issues to outside economists.
-In 1970, he was tasked with empirically assessing the predictability of the demand for money, and had the results published in the Bank of England's Quarterly Bulletin in a paper called 'The Importance of Money'.
-During this time Goodhart served as the first secretary of the Monetary Review Committee, who provided summarised views of monetary developments to the Chancellor and Treasury of England.
+He was allocated to the Economic Intelligence Department, which was responsible for calculating and simulating economic statistics as well as writing the Bank of England's Quarterly Bulletin.
+His first job at the Bank of England was to explain the concept of domestic credit expansion to individuals within the Bank, while conveying the Bank's viewpoints on such issues to outside economists.
+In 1970, he was tasked with empirically assessing the predictability of the demand for money, and had the results published in the Bank of England's Quarterly Bulletin in a paper called "The Importance of Money".
+During this time, Goodhart served as the first secretary of the Monetary Review Committee, who provided summarised views of monetary developments to the Chancellor of the Exchequer and HM Treasury.